-It's been almost five years since Michael Schumacher hit his head on a rock while skiing with his son, Mick, in the French Alps.
+It's been just over five years since Michael Schumacher hit his head on a rock while skiing with his son, Mick, in the French Alps.

 He went into a medically-induced coma after the accident and since then updates have been few and far between, with the German's family wanting to keep their privacy.

-A close family member of Schumacher's has revealed to French magazine Paris Match that the 49-year-old is showing emotions.
+Last year, a close family member of Schumacher's revealed to French magazine Paris Match that the 50-year-old is showing emotions.

 Heartbreakingly, Schumacher "sometimes cries" when he sits in his wheelchair facing out of his home in the town of Gland, overlooking the Lake Geneva.